HOW WE SUPPORT SURVIVORS

 We provide on-site counseling in schools throughout Hennepin, Scott, and Carver counties.
 We also are able to see youth for one-to-one counseling at the Annex Teen Clinic located in Robbinsdale.

 Sign up for counseling by calling 612-871-5111.

-SVC offers several support groups for survivors of sexual violence and concerned persons.
+SVC offers several support groups for survivors of sexual violence and people who love them.

-Support groups run 8-10 weeks in length and are 1 1/2 -2 hours per session.
+Support groups run 8-10 weeks in length and are 1 1/2 - 2 hours per session.
 They are closed groups, which means the same people participate from beginning to end.
-Call Christina at 612-870-5100 ext.
-18 for more information and an intake interview.

-In addition to our closed groups, we offer a Weekly Drop-in Support Group for people of any age and experience with sexual violence to come and get resources and learn coping skills.
-This is an open group, and you can join us for even a single session.
-To get more information and arrange for an intake interview, please call Christina at 612-870-5100 ext.
-18.
+Weekly Drop-in Support Group: on-going, for people of any age and experience with sexual violence to come and get resources and learn coping skills.

 SVC also offers special support groups in various institutions in Hennepin, Carver and Scott counties including: